DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 Hypothetical example:

-That $162,000 can fund a 25% down payment on a $648,000 acquisition — or multiple smaller properties if you deploy partial equity as down payments and hold the rest as reserves.
+That $162,000 can fund a 25% down payment on a $648,000 acquisition, or multiple smaller properties if you split the equity and hold some back as reserves.

 The DSCR Test on the New Loan